telerik/blazor-docs/components/toolbar/templated-item.md

 You can use that item to add complex toolbars to your application, which have dropdowns, inputs and other components.
 You can handle any events and use any API they expose to built your business logic.

-You cannot add those Templated items to a `ToolBarButtonGroup`.

 >caption Add a Telerik DropDownList to the ToolBar

 ![templated item for the ToolBar](images/toolbar-templated-item.png)